 Defining Tasks

-Tasks are declared with the TASK_N family of macros, where N is the
+Tasks are declared with the TASK macro.

-number of parameters.
 Place the macro in a header or at the top of a source

 file; it generates the task descriptor and all associated functions.
 Then